stmorse/Lagrange/_posts/2017-03-01-quarto-part1.md

 ## What is Quarto?

 This post outlines some frivolous math things related to the game *Quarto*.
 My wife got me this game for Christmas, and kept beating me at it, so I decided to study the math and structure of the game in hopes of gaining an edge.
 She still beats me at it regularly, but the math is interesting.

-(I plan on posting a "Part 2" with a Java implementation of a simple playable AI for the game.)
+(I plan on posting a "Part 2" with a Java and/or Python implementation of a simple playable AI for the game, based on some older work I have up [on Github](https://github.com/stmorse/quarto).)

 *Quarto* is a 2-player game invented by Blaise Muller, a Swiss mathematician and game designer.
 It consists of a $$4\times 4$$ board and 16 pieces.
 Each piece is a unique combination of four attributes: